rMiccolis/HyperKube/README.md

 - **➕ `bin/setup_worker_nodes.sh`:** This script is useful for joining a new node to the cluster (control plane or worker) and configuring it (install Docker, Kubernetes, etc.).
 - **🔗 `bin/add_wireguard_peer.sh`:** Run this script to generate a Wireguard peer configuration.
 It prints out the QR code to be scanned by Android or iOS apps to join the VPN.

-## 📚 FOR USAGE REFER TO: [usage.md](https://github.com/rMiccolis/HyperKube/blob/master/doc/usage.md)
+## 📚 FOR USAGE INSTRUCTIONS REFER TO: [USAGE.MD](https://github.com/rMiccolis/HyperKube/blob/master/doc/usage.md)

 ---